-An awesome arcade that has the best games from the 80s and 90s is open in Simpsonville, SC and we just had to try it out!
-Thanks to the Upstate Pinball & Arcade Museum for having us come by to do this review.
+An awesome arcade that has the best games from the 80s and 90s is located in Simpsonville, SC and we just had to try it out!
+Thanks to the Upstate Pinball and Arcade Museum for having us come by to do this review.

 When I see an old-school Pac-Man machine, I immediately think of my mom and how much fun we used to have to play it (and constantly getting eaten by ghosts).
 Super Mario Brothers bring back memories I had of my friends and me playing it together in middle school.
 Yes, I’m dating myself but I don’t even care because there’s a place in Simpsonville where I can now go and play all these retro games and share my own great memories with my kids and make new ones as well.

 About the Upstate Pinball and Arcade Museum

 The Upstate Pinball and Arcade Museum, located at the Warehouse at Vaughn’s and near the Ice Cream Station, has more than 50 games for guests to play, including classics like pinball, Pac-Man, Paper Boy, tons of Nintendo video games, ice hockey foosball, and even Frogger.

 This isn’t a regular museum; it’s a cool museum.
 It does have vintage games on display at the counter and you can read about the history of many of the games, but you can play nearly every game at the arcade.
 The place started because the owner, Mike, really loved pinball and had quite the collection.
 So, what do you do with a collection?
 Play with them, of course!
 Mike, being the cool guy he is, decided to share his passion and hence, opened the Upstate Pinball and Arcade Museum.